JoeyStanley/jekyll-for-designers/index.md

 <!--🧑‍💻 Managing several RAs to help transcribe a bunch of audio I collected as a grad student.-->

 <!--Reading-->

 <!--📖 Reading Asadoorian & Kantarelis (2009) *Essentials of Inferential Statistics* (mostly as I walk to and from my car).-->

 <!--Personal-->

-🌵 Enjoying watching my (now too many) succulents grow in my office window.
+🌵 Celebrating the 1-year anniversary of acquiring my (now too many) succulents.

 <!--🎹 Learning some Debussey songs!-->

-🎹 Having way too much fun playing organ at church!
+🎹 Planning which organ pieces to play in church this Christmas season and wondering if a particular arrangement of "Joy to the World" is too big for woriship services...

 <!--🎼 Slowly writing a book on patterns in what hymns are sung in Mormon church services, based on data I collected several yeas ago.-->